rangle/angular-2-aot-sandbox/README.md

 ### ngrx-effects [:top:](#current-status)

 Setting up basic `ngrx-effects` is fine with AoT.
 But similar to `ng2-redux-@select`, `ngrx/Effects` does not work with `@ngtools/webpack`, due to custom decorators being stripped.
-Details can be found here: https://github.com/angular-redux/ng2-redux/issues/236.
+See [here](https://github.com/angular-redux/ng2-redux/issues/236) and [here](https://github.com/angular/angular-cli/issues/2799) for more information.

 ### ngrx-compose [:top:](#current-status)